 In 2020, Silvia ten Houten is no longer living out of her suitcase.
 GoodHout has taken the technology from the Dutch university, improved it and patented it.

 This is durable stuff.
-A coconut husk table can last up to 20 years.
+A coconut husk table can last decades.
 We want to create products that can be passed down in the family

 Larger boards, 60×120 cm, which can be transformed into furniture, such as tables, are expected to come out by the end of March 2021.
 “This is durable stuff.
-A coconut husk table can last up to 20 years.
+A coconut husk table can last decades.
 We want to create products that can be passed down in the family.”

 GoodHout is taking over the interior design and furniture market at a convenient time.
 The design industry expects the 2020s to be centred around simplicity and sustainability, two boxes that GoodHout ticks.
 Well-known design critic Aaron Betsky projected last January that the 2020s would see a “return of the real”, a shift that Coronavirus has only fast-forwarded.